AlexBangs/AlexBangs.github.io/index.md

-## Hey, this is Alex.
-I am Cybersecurity student on his way up.
+## Thanks for reading this.
+I hope it helps you out